ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/DEMO.md

 You may have to increase the clock in `fvp_config.txt` and `debug.ini`.

-When the SDF scheduling is stopping (because of FIFO underflow or overflow), the communication between VHT <-> Modelica is stopping too (DMA are disabled).
+If the SDF scheduling is stopping (because of FIFO underflow or overflow), the communication between VHT <-> Modelica is stopping too (DMA are disabled).

-So the whole simulation will freeze.
-You can cancel the simulation in Modelica UI.
+So the whole simulation will freeze since the Modelica simulator will be waiting for data which is not coming.

-The`VHT-Corstone.exe` may continue to run in the background.
-So, don't forget to kill it.

-When Modelica simulation is ending normally, the `VHT-Corstone.exe` process is terminated by the Modelica  [VHT block](https://github.com/ARM-software/VHT-SystemModeling/tree/main/VHTModelicaBlock)

-## Before trying to run the demo with the OMEdit UI

-The path in the `VHTEcho` model must be changed to point to the right `wav` files and right`.csv` for the filters.

-The model class `Implementation\VHTCanceller` must be opened, and parameters of the VHTQuadri block must be changed:

-* Path to the VHT
-* Enabling TF output
-* Launching VHT automatically or (if you want the TFLite trace) let it to false and launch the VHT from a console after Modelica has started the simulation.

-If the simulation is launched from command line using the script, the parameters will be edited automatically in the `.xml` file using a Python script.